alberacca/alberacca.github.io/_pages/about.md

 ### Research experience
 ***

-* 2019-2023: PhD student
+* 2019-2023: PhD student,University of Cambridge
-  * University of Cambridge
+  * Bayesian Optimization for the selection of hyperparameters

-* 2018-2019: Research Assistant
+  * Physics-informed echo state networks to infer unmeasured states
+  * Prediction and control of chaotic flows with recurrent neural networks

-  * University of Illinois at Urbana-Champaign
+* 2018-2019: Research Assistant, University of Illinois at Urbana-Champaign

 ### Education
 ***
 * B.S. in Aerospace Engineering, Universita' di Pisa, 2016
 * M.S. in Space Engineering, Universita' di Pisa, 2019
-* Ph.D in Machine Learning, University of Cambridge, 2023 (expected)
+* PhD in Machine Learning, University of Cambridge, 2023 (expected)